takkun-mint/FallGuysTools/README.md

   ○ 2.2.51 <br>
     ・ Fixed a problem in SquadList where the initial value does not change from PlayerRemain to Score in descending order. <br>
     ・ Fixed a problem in which an "X" was attached to TextA and TextB when "Slime Climb" or "Hoverboard Heroes" was selected during an Extreme Show or Extreme Party and "Stage Information" was selected. <br>

+  ○ 2.2.52 <br>
+    ・ Changed the timing of moving to the saved window position because a bug was reported that prevented the tool from starting. <br>
+    ・ Additional measures have been taken to address the issue of an "X" being added to TextA and TextB when "Slime Climb" or "Hoverboard Heroes" is selected during an Extreme Show or Extreme Party and "Stage Info" is selected. <br>
+    ・ Fixed a problem in PlayerList where the Xbox name was not replaced correctly. <br>
+    ・ Correction of a problem in which a counting sound is played immediately after the occurrence of OverTime or every time 15 seconds elapses in OverTime. <br>
+    ・ Fixed a problem in which the 5-count sound was sometimes played incorrectly. <br>
+    ・ Fixed a problem where the 5-count sound would play even though it was disabled. <br>
+    ・ Fixed a problem in PlayerList where players who disappeared before being summoned were color-coded to the same party as themselves. <br>
+    ・ Fixed a problem in SquadList where a program that prioritized teams with more PlayerRemain when there were teams with the same Score was not working properly. <br>
+    ・ Since there was a problem that the distribution software, etc. did not recognize each time the version changed, the version information has been moved to the settings screen. <br>
+    ・ We have added a "tournament tally mode" that organizers can use to organize future tournaments using this tool. <br>
+    ・ Data for the unofficial tournament "Fall Guys Institute Cup" was added. <br>